deepakkum21/Docker/README.md

 - `docker service update servicename --replicas count`
 - `docker service scale serviceName1=count serviceName2=count` to scale up

+## Notes:-

+- one can access the service from the any of the node IP present in the swarm cluster with the port of the service.

 ## Docker swarm Overlay network:-

 - `overlay network` is the only network which is used in the swarm.